cpauliat/my-oci-scripts/README.md

 ```
 Bash script to display the limits for compute in a OCI tenant using OCI CLI
-for one region or all subscribed region
+in a region or in all active regions using OCI CLI

 prerequisites :
 - OCI CLI 2.6.2 or later installed and OCI config file configured with profiles